Avisi cloud logo

 Importing a snapshot into Kubernetes

-Learn how to import a CSI VolumeSnapshot into your Kubernetes Cluster
+How to import a CSI VolumeSnapshot in Kubernetes

 Using CSI VolumeSnapshots is a powerful tool for managing persistent volumes, creating clones or restoring to a previous state.
 You can create VolumeSnapshots using Kubernetes (see create snapshot) and use those snapshots within your cluster.
 However sometimes it is necessary to import an already existing VolumeSnapshot that was created outside your cluster, into your Kubernetes cluster.